 BriaCell Therapeutics Corp.
 Announces Results of Shareholder Meeting

-PHILADELPHIA and VANCOUVER, British Columbia, Feb.
+/EIN News/ -- PHILADELPHIA and VANCOUVER, British Columbia, Feb.
 09, 2023 (GLOBE NEWSWIRE) -- BriaCell Therapeutics Corp.
-BCTX BCTXW))) BCT ("BriaCell" or the "Company"), a clinical-stage biotechnology company specializing in targeted immunotherapies for cancer, is pleased to announce the results of its annual general and special meeting of shareholders of the Company (the "Shareholders") for the year ended July 31, 2022 held on February 9, 2023 (the "Meeting").
-A total of 6,663,370 common shares of the Company (the "Common Shares") were voted, representing 42.94% of the Company's issued and outstanding Common Shares.
+(Nasdaq: BCTX, BCTXW) (TSX:BCT) (“BriaCell” or the “Company”), a clinical-stage biotechnology company specializing in targeted immunotherapies for cancer, is pleased to announce the results of its annual general and special meeting of shareholders of the Company (the “Shareholders”) for the year ended July 31, 2022 held on February 9, 2023 (the “Meeting”).
+A total of 6,663,370 common shares of the Company (the “Common Shares”) were voted, representing 42.94% of the Company’s issued and outstanding Common Shares.
 At the Meeting, the Shareholders overwhelmingly voted in favour of all proposed resolutions that consisted of the following:

 - Appointment of MNP LLP as auditors of the Company for the ensuing year and authorizing the directors to fix their remuneration;